-Normally that error message means you are loosing connectivity to the network or your hard disk when idled. (can also happen during usage in some cases)
+Normally that error message means you are losing connectivity to the network or your hard disk when idled. (can also happen during usage in some cases)

-On Windows 10 the first thing to change is the Auto-disconnect feature on the workstation If for some reason you
+On Windows 10 or 11 the first thing to change is the Auto-disconnect feature on the workstation If for some reason you

 You can update the timeout feature to make it longer by updating the registry for AutoDisconnect to: